emilyriederer/website/content/post/team-of-packages/index.md

 > let's build a *team of packages* that can do the *jobs* that help our organization make *answer impactful questions* with efficient workflows

 So how does jobs-to-be-done inform our package design?
-To explore this, we'll consider what makes good teammates and how we can imbue those traits in our tools.
+To explore this, we'll consider what makes good teammates and how we can encode those traits in our tools.

 The IT Guy (Abstraction, Functions, and Opinionated Design)
 -----------------------------------------------------------